Comparing Singlet Testing Schemes: Introduction

+The singlet testing schemes we examine in this paper only require both parties to accurately perform projective measurements.
+Unlike singlet purification schemes \cite{bennett1996purification}, they do not need quantum computers or quantum memory.
+This makes them potentially advantageous when users' technology is limited, or more generally when single-qubit measurements are cheap compared to multi-qubit operations.

-where Alice holds the first qubit and Bob the second.
-We assume that Alice and Bob are separated and the singlet is created either by Alice or by a source separated from both, before each qubit is transmitted to the respective party.
-An adversarial third party (Eve) may intercept the qubits during transmission and alter them, either to obtain information or to disrupt the protocol.
+We assume that Alice and Bob are separated, and the singlet is created either by Alice or by a source separated from both, before each qubit is transmitted to the respective party.
+An adversarial third party may intercept the qubits during transmission and alter them, either to obtain information or to disrupt the protocol.
+We refer to her as `Eve', but emphasize that we are interested in protocols beyond key distribution and that her potential interference need not necessarily involve eavesdropping.

-In this paper, we consider four different scenarios: \begin{enumerate} \item Single qubit intercept-resend attack: Eve intercepts Bob's qubit, performs a local projective measurement, notes the outcome and sends the post-measurement state on to Bob.
+We compare the power of our proposed singlet testing schemes against four commonly studied attacks.
+These do not represent the full range of possible adversarial action, but illustrate why random measurement testing schemes can be advantageous in a variety of scenarios: \begin{enumerate} \item Single qubit intercept-resend attack: Eve intercepts Bob's qubit, performs a local projective measurement, notes the outcome and sends the post-measurement state on to Bob.
 This could occur in a setting where Alice creates the singlet and transmits a qubit to Bob. \item Bipartite state transformation: Eve intercepts both qubits and performs some quantum operation on them, replacing the singlet by some other two-qubit state that is sent to Alice and Bob. \item LHV replacement: Eve replaces the singlet with some non-quantum system chosen so that Alice's and Bob's measurement outcomes are determined by local hidden variables instead of quantum entanglement. \item Noisy quantum channel: described by a physically natural noise model (hence a special case of scenario 2, if we consider the noise as due to Eve).
 This alters the singlet state as it is transmitted to Alice and Bob. \end{enumerate}

-Eve's attacks may give her some advantages in disrupting or obtaining information from the protocol, but we do not discuss these.
-Rather, we focus on the extent to which Alice and Bob can detect these attacks.
+The advantages of these various attacks for Eve, in disrupting or obtaining information from the protocol, will depend on the context.
+We assume each offers Eve some potential advantage and focus on the extent to which Alice and Bob can detect the attacks.